philsturgeon/phil.tech/src/content/new-life-new-job.md

 author: [Phil]
 title: New Life, New Job, New Domain
 date: 2019-06-13
-tags:
-- personal
-- career
-- api design
-- stoplight.io
+tags: [personal, career, api design, stoplight.io]
 ---

 This blog has been a bit quiet for the last two years, with me blogging on [APIs